Cuandixia

-Overview
+Name

 Cuan (爨) means "cooking-stove" in Chinese.
-In the year 1958, it was simplified as Chuan (in Chinese: 川).
-The reason why this hamlet has this name is that the host would like to be away from chill.
+This is an extremely unusual character and is so rare that it was not one of the characters that were deliberately simplified during the PRC's first simplification of characters in 1958.
+Nevertheless, many Chinese choose to write alternative versions of the name, using either 窜 (which is fourth tone rather than first tone) or 川 (which is promounced chuan rather than cuan).

 It is famous because it has a history of 400 years during the Ming Dynasty.
 At that time, Cuandixia's settlers migrated from Shanxi, a province west of Beijing.
 It is a stronghold on the way from Beijing to Shanxi.
 The family name of all of the villagers living here is Han (韩/韓), which means that they share the same ancestor.

+Architecture

-Hundreds of years old, the houses here still maintain the style of Ming and Qing Dynasty.
+The houses here still maintain the style of Ming and Qing Dynasty.
 Therefore, it is an attractive historical site, where thousands of people come here from its surrounding cities.
 There are 500 houses left.
 Stone carving, brick carving, calligraphy, and painting are everywhere.
-Common figures used are bats, pied magpies, Peonies, waterlilies, etc. Each of them has its typical meaning.
+Common figures used are bats, peonies, waterlilies, etc. Each of them has its typical meaning.
 The site is a National Village Architecture Reserve.

 Location

 Cuandixia is located on ancient post road roughly 90 km northwest from central Beijing in the Jingxi mountain region.
-The village is served by National Road 109 and can be reached via bus number 929 which departs from Pingguoyuan subway station.
-Travel from central Beijing takes about three hours by car.